 The EDQM’s core activities include the provision of documentary and physical (reference) standards to ensure the quality of medicines and their ingredients.
 Availability of and access for patients to quality medicines is more important than ever in the context of the current COVID-19 pandemic.
-This is why the EDQM is working hard to ensure the continuous supply of our goods and services and is engaging with all stakeholders, including national, European and international authorities, to help protect public health.
+This is why the EDQM is working hard to ensure the continuous supply of its goods and services and is engaging with all stakeholders, including national, European and international authorities, to support public health protection.

 - Business continuity plan to safeguard core activities